gramado/.github/profile/README.md

 > Main projects:
+> * gramde/  - This is the desktop environment for Gramado OS.
+> * gramse/  - This is the server environment for Gramado OS.
 > * kernel/  - This is the kernel for Gramado OS.
-> * de/       - This is the desktop environment for Gramado OS.